Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 In this tutorial, we will generate synthetic data intended for detecting 10 everyday grocery items.
 These grocery items were imported into your project when you imported the tutorial files from the _**Package Manager**_, and are located in the folder `Assets/Samples/Perception/0.6.0-preview.1/Tutorial Files/Foreground Objects/Phase 1/Prefabs`.

 The label configuration we have created (`TutorialIdLabelConfig`) is of type `IdLabelConfig`, and is compatible with three of the four labelers we have attached to our `Perception Camera`.
 This type of label configuration carries a unique numerical ID for each label.
 However, `SemanticSegmentationLabeler` requires a different kind of label configuration which includes unique colors for each label instead of numerical IDs.
-This is because the output of this labeler are images in which each visible foreground object is painted in a unique color.
+This is because the output of this labeler is a set of images in which each visible foreground object is painted in a unique color.

 * **Action**: In the _**Project**_ tab, right-click the `Assets` folder, then click _**Create -> Perception -> Semantic Segmentation Label Config**_.
 Name this asset `TutorialSemanticSegmentationLabelConfig`.